robin-mu/EDGE/Level Converter/readme.md

 | `x`  | Amount of **Prismarine Shard** | ![Untitled](images/prismarine_shard.png) |
 | `y`  | Amount of **Stick**            | ![Untitled](images/stick.png)            |

+> [!NOTE]
-Note that the orientation of the items matches the orientation of the corresponding axis.
+> The orientation of the items matches the orientation of the corresponding axis.

 ## [MovingPlatform](https://catlooks.github.io/edge/doc/#tag-mp)